DESTRUCTIVE DOGS: OVERVIEW

 • Teething: A young dog can be in mild to somewhat severe discomfort when his new teeth are pushing through the gums, and until they are fully emerged at 18-24 months.
 Chewing helps relieve teething pain, which is one of the reasons puppies and adolescent dogs are such dedicated chewers.

-• High jinks: Dogs explore the world with their mouths, and young dogs are particularly driven to explore the world around them, as so much of it is new and exciting.
+• High jinks: Dogs explore the world with their mouths, and young dogs are particularly motivated to explore the world around them, as so much of it is new and exciting.
 Does this taste good?
 Does this feel good?
 Is this fun to play with?
 In addition, baby dogs and juveniles tend to have high energy levels, and sometimes go on a rampage in a burst of feel-good energy, similar to a teenager who trashes the house with a beer party when his parents unwisely leave him home alone for a weekend.

 • Boredom: Busy dogs need something to do.
 The herding breeds especially can be workaholics; if you don’t give them a job, they’ll create one, and it may not be one that meets with your approval.